JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/virtual_file_system.md

 The synchronous flag simply means that the calling thread will be blocked until the refresh operation (which will most likely run on a different thread) is completed.

 Both synchronous and asynchronous refreshes can be initiated from any thread.
-If a refresh is initiated from a background thread, the calling thread must not hold a read action, because otherwise, a deadlock would occur.
+If a refresh is initiated from a background thread, the calling thread must not hold a read lock, because otherwise, a deadlock would occur.
 See [IntelliJ Platform Architectural Overview](threading_model.md) for more details on the threading model and read/write actions.

 The same threading requirements also apply to functions like [`LocalFileSystem.refreshAndFindFileByPath()`](%gh-ic%/platform/analysis-api/src/com/intellij/openapi/vfs/LocalFileSystem.java), which perform a partial refresh if the file with the specified path is not found in the snapshot.